Tomin1/open-new-posts-on-tabs/README.md

    existing code.
  - Please, test your changes.

 Patches to add support for new sites are very welcome!
+And I will accept patches on email as well (the same rules apply)!

 If you would like to contribute by sending translations to new languages, follow the guidelines above for code contributions and note that: